weaveworks/weave-gitops-enterprise/docs/explorer-indexer.md

 gitlab      horizontalpodautoscaler.autoscaling/gitlab-registry   Deployment/gitlab-registry   <unknown>/75%   1         1         1          40m
 ```

-This case applies where the user knows the dimension to search as key, and value or likely value to search. this is the scenario of key/value search. to any search whether the user knows a key and value to search
+This case applies where the user knows the dimension to search (key) and value.

-2) As platform engineer, you want to discover all applications you are doing support and have been notified of an incident about deployment failures.
+2) As a platform engineer, you are doing on-call.
+You have been notified that are deployment failures.
 You
 want to discover deployment failure across the platform searching for `failed`.
+In this case you want to search by the term across any dimension.
+This is the case for full-text search.
+Other examples of this type of scenario could be:

-Or As compliance, you want to find which ocirpositoreis are verified or not https://fluxcd.io/flux/components/source/ocirepositories/#verification,
-so you are going to search for `verified`.
+- You want to find which OCI repositories are verified or not https://fluxcd.io/flux/components/source/ocirepositories/#verification, so you are going to search for `verified`.

-Or all apps with a commitID `74c60a927c7588900c28960d37ff2e5118d0eedf`
+- You want to find all apps with a commitID `74c60a927c7588900c28960d37ff2e5118d0eedf`.

-In this case you want to search by the term across any dimension: this is the case for full text search

-Therefore, we have a set of type of queries:
+These two cases set the type of queries that we want to support:

-- `key/value`: `app=shopping-cart`
+1. `key/value`: `app=shopping-cart`
-- `full-text`: search all `failed`, `verified` or `74c60a927c7588900c28960d37ff2e5118d0eedf`
+2. `full-text`: search all `failed`, `verified` or `74c60a927c7588900c28960d37ff2e5118d0eedf`

 We could compose those searches with multiple `key\value` and `full-text` with the results as the intersection of all the queries.

 In Explorer, we use https://blevesearch.com/ as indexing library.

-# How indexer for explorer works
+# How indexer for Explorer works

 Given that we know now the queries we want to serve lets look at: